Emma Trentini: Comic opera

 given an opportunity to portray a boy.
 The opera was adapted from a book by Rita Johnson Young.

 The debut of Naughty Marietta was at the Bowery Theatre on November 7, 1910.
 Trentini and Orville Harrold appeared in 136 performances before the production was taken on the road.
-A dispute between Herbert and Trentini arose when Herbert requested that Trentini perform an encore of the Street Song.
+A dispute between Herbert and Trentini arose when Herbert requested that Trentini perform an encore of the Italian Street Song.
 Trentini ignored him because she wished to save her voice for the rest of the performance.